-We have compiled a list of pharmacy and health sciences student organizations that may be of interest.
-If you have any questions about any of these organizations, please contact:
+Below is a list of CPHS student organizations.
+If you have questions about any of these organizations, please contact:

 UAEM is a global network of university students who believe universities have an opportunity and a responsibility to improve global access to public health goods. uaem.org